 One of the best known dishes of traditional Mallorcan cuisine, "sopas mallorquinas" are a dense, warm soup perfect for those chilly days on the Tramuntana mountains.

 Ingredients change with the seasons, but they usually include local bread cut into fine slices, onion, garlic, tomatoes, cabbage, beans and other seasonal vegetables, paprika and, sometimes, meat such as pork loin or botifarrón.

 The final touch comes in the shape of a nice splash of local olive oil.

-Tapas - a Spanish institution, served in every part of the country
+A Spanish institution, served in every part of the country

 Originally a free 'lid' (tapa) of ham across a drink, nowadays they consist of small portions of everything from octopus to olives.

 An integral part of Mallorca's foodie culture, it is also a fantastic way of cheaply eating yourself around the island.
 Locals eat tapas before going out to eat a proper meal, but several portions can make a meal in itself.
 The idea behind tapas is one of community and conversation, designed to encourage conversation, because people are not so focused upon eating an entire meal that is set before them.

 Trampó is the perfect dish to enjoy for lunch on a warm day in Mallorca, while taking a break from all the sunbathing or the exhausting sightseeing.
 Made with tomato, green pepper and onion dressed with salt and olive oil, its lightness will allow you to avoid the dreaded afternoon slump.